Product Data Sheet

 Good preparation is essential.
 Surfaces must be sound, stable, dry, clean and free of dust, loose, flaking, friable material and substances that may diminish adhesion.

-Surfaces should be suitably primed with Duram Primeseal applied at no less than 1 litre per 4m² and allowed to dry.
+Surfaces should be suitably primed with Duram Primeseal applied at no less than 1 Lt per 4m² and allowed to dry.
 Duram Primeseal must be used for roof and exposed areas, timber and particle board surfaces, bitumen or where there is a risk of entrapped moisture in the substrate which may cause the membrane to bubble.

-Alternative primers such as Duram WB Primer, may be used in non-exposed areas and where the moisture content of the surface is very low applied at no less than 1 litre per 3m² to 4m².
+Alternative primers such as Duram WB Primer, may be used in non-exposed areas and where the moisture content of the surface is very low applied at no less than 1 Lt per 3m² to 4m².

 Excessively porous, friable and dusty surfaces may require an additional priming coat.